Royston-Soh/JSON_Tabulator/README.md

-# From JSON
+# From JSON to data frame
 ## Neat app to extract tabulated data from json files

-May not work on all API weblinks/dataframe... but here it goes anyway.
+May not work on all API weblinks/data frame... but here it goes anyway.

 To access the app, use the link